 Singapore has a unique culture that you won’t find anywhere else.
 It is called Peranakan.
 It can be seen in food, architecture and everyday life.
 Check out the Peranakan heritage houses on Emerald Hill Road.
 This area is part of Singapore’s conservation area and one of the most expensive real estate spots.
 Take note of the colourful facade and intricate design details.

+How to get there: From Lloyd’s Inn Singapore, Orchard Road is only a few minutes’ walk.
 And Emerald Hill Road is off of Orchard Road next to The Centrepoint.

 3, 4 & 5.
 Tour around Chinatown